 If Lyrica has been used for an extended period, it should not be stopped all at once.
 Abrupt cessation of use could cause distressful withdrawal symptoms.

-The withdrawal process can take anywhere from one to seven days, depending on many individual factors, such as how much of the medication an individual has been taking and how long they have had a dependency on Lyrica.
+The Lyrica withdrawal timeline can take anywhere from one to seven days, depending on many individual factors, such as how much of the medication an individual has been taking and how long they have had a dependency on Lyrica.

 People who have been taking only Lyrica for a short time may not experience withdrawal symptoms.
 These people can generally stop use with relatively few side effects.